 If you haven’t heard of AI in the last couple of years, you might want to check that your contact center hasn’t fallen under a rock.
 The many — but sometimes overstated — benefits of artificially intelligent automation are plain.
 So much so that Salesforce predicts a 143% increase in the use of AI in the call center over the next 24 months.

-Whether that’s with smarter self-service options like chatbots and visual IVRs, or with better decision-making tools to help agents get to the right solution faster, companies are relying on AI and smart automation to fill the gap.
+Whether that’s with smarter self-service options like chatbots and Web Call-Backs (formerly Visual IVR), or with better decision-making tools to help agents get to the right solution faster, companies are relying on AI and smart automation to fill the gap.
 And let’s be clear about this: human agents won’t be replaced by AI.